5 Tips for Road Trips With Dogs

 You can choose to provide a diluted essential oil by itself or in combination with other suggestions.
 If you’re using an essential oil on the drive, grab a diffuser specifically designed for the car so your dog can enjoy the aroma of the oil you’ve chosen.

-#4: Plan to Stop Frequently
+#4: Planning a Road Trip With Dogs?
+Plan to Stop Frequently

 You should plan to stop at dog-friendly destinations every few hours, even if it’s just a quick walk at rest stops.
 Dogs need to go outside, and they can get carsick if they’re stuck in the car for too long without opportunities to stretch their legs, take a bathroom break, and eat or drink water.
 If you’re going on a long road trip with your dog, be prepared to take frequent breaks. image of black dog and white dog running through a field of green grass in the rocky mountains.
 Read this blog for tips on road trips with dogs.